canonical/rust-best-practices/best-practices.md

 ## Declaration ordering

 Rust provides several different types of declaration and where these are declared consecutively in the same block, they should be ordered for visual consistency.
-As this will help highlight the important information rather than appearing as alphabet soup.
+This will help draw the reader’s eye to the important parts of each declaration, rather than getting lost in some superfluous ordering.

 Declarations should be ordered as follows: